 This means he can create any new MacGyver material and use the MacGyver name and character in any way he wishes but can’t directly use any of the familiar elements we expect from the TV series (characters, organizations, etc) unless he gets permission from ViacomCBS.
 It also means that he gets full control over who gets to use the MacGyver character and name and what they can do with it.

-ViacomCBS own the TV shows and everything in them.
+ViacomCBS own the TV shows and everything in them as they are now.
 So all the stories, characters, organizations, all the footage and film stock used to make them, everything belongs to ViacomCBS and they can use it anyway and for any reason they wish too.
 However, they can’t use the MacGyver character for any new materials without permission from Lee Zlotoff which limits them to only being able to use footage and images from their own TV shows for things like promotion.
 They could make spin-off shows using other characters or organizations from the show though without any issues.

 How did the reboot series get made then?